UMMS-Biocore/debrowser-docs/docs/examples/examples.rst

        :align: center
        :width: 99%

-    If you want to mark FABP3 gene on the plot, click on Select Plot Options and enter **FABP3** in to the **search field** as showed below.
+    If you want to mark FABP3 gene on the plot, click on Data Options and enter **FABP3** in to the **search field** as showed below.
 You will see green mark on the plot that shows FABP3.

     .. image:: ../debrowser_pics2/example_scatter_search.png
        :align: center